8 tips for getting the best HELOC rates in 2020

 2. Solidify your finances

-The value of your home equity is the primary factor that lenders consider when deciding whether to approve HELOC applications.
+The value of your home equity is the primary factor that lending banks consider when deciding whether to approve HELOC applications.
 Nonetheless, your overall financial picture will still need to be as solid as possible to maximize your chances of approval.
 Additional factors that lenders look at include your credit score and debt-to-income ratio, so improving your credit score and paying off debt before applying can make a major difference.

 3. Learn about the current market